-National Cervical Cancer Awareness Week 2020 will be held from November 16th-22nd.
-The theme of the week is "Time to Catch Up"- we are asking all Australians with a cervix, if it is time to catch up with their cervical screening.
-In the coming weeks ACCF will be updating this page with information regarding the exciting activities we have planned throughout the week and how our supporters, old and new, can get involved!
+National Cervical Cancer Awareness Week 2020 was held from November 16th-22nd.
+The theme of the week was "Time to Catch Up"- we asked all Australians with a cervix, if it is time to catch up with their cervical screening.
+Thank you to everyone who got involved.
+National Cervical Cancer Awareness Week 2021 will be held from November 8-14, 2021.

 For any enquiries please contact Leisa Ashton at email@example.com

-This year, ACCF is thrilled to announce it has partnered with True Relationships & Reproductive Health (True) and Queensland Health’s Mobile Women's Health Service to encourage women to get up to date with their Cervical Screening Test in rural Queensland during October and November to celebrate National Cervical Cancer Awareness Week.
-The campaign has been called Operation Orange- Healthy Women, Healthy Community.
+In 2020, ACCF was thrilled to partner with True Relationships & Reproductive Health (True) and Queensland Health’s Mobile Women's Health Services to encourage women to get up to date with their Cervical Screening Test in rural and regional Queensland during October and November.
+The campaign was called Operation Orange- Healthy Women, Healthy Community.

 CerFIX2035 was created with a big ambition in mind – to see Australia become the first country to officially eliminate cervical cancer by 2035.
 With eradication within reach, it is more important than ever to focus on educating and empowering women about their cervical health.

 Thank you to everyone who was involved in National Cervical Cancer Awareness Week 2019.
 The Week launched with an event like no other on Sunday November 10.
 35 women, many of whom have been affected by cervical cancer, came together in front of the iconic Bondi Pavilion, to make a stand against cervical cancer.